A lone handsome polar bear atop a snowy mountain, surrounded by shards of electric blue ice.

 Arrange the shards on top of the cake, and place your polar bear on top to finish

-Top tip for making Iced polar bear cake
+Top tips for making this polar bear cake